julzaza/wildwitchherbs/_posts/2025-12-09-herbs-shadow-work-garden.md

 Shadow work is not modern psychology dressed in witchcraft clothing.

-Long before the concept had a name, Old European witches walked the darker corners of the garden—edges, ruins, liminal borders—and worked with herbs that revealed what the bright sun hides.
+Long before the concept had a name, **Old European witches walked the darker corners of the garden—edges, ruins, liminal borders**—and worked with herbs that revealed what the bright sun hides.

 These were not “aesthetic goth” plants.
 They were boundary keepers, dream guides, purifiers, and ancestral trees.
 A shadow work garden is not a place of danger—it is a place of **clarity**.